ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladiks Siiot t.u Beau NiiwsrAriiits.
+It
-great mistake in female education to
+is a great mistake in female education to
 keep a young lady&#x27;s time and attention do­
 voted to the fashiouable literatura
 day.
 It&#x27; you would ouuliiV her for